jamesericdavidson/jamesdavidson.xyz/content/posts/aeon.md

 ---
+aliases:
+    - "opensuse-microos-desktop-is-the-future-of-linux"
 date: 2023-04-02
 description: "This post is immutable, I want you to read only"
+lastmod: 2023-06-03
 showTableOfContents: true
-slug: "opensuse-microos-desktop-is-the-future-of-linux"
+slug: "opensuse-aeon-is-the-future-of-linux"
-tags: ["linux", "openSUSE", "immutable"]
+tags: ["linux", "openSUSE", "aeon", "immutable"]
-title: "openSUSE MicroOS Desktop is the future of Linux"
+title: "openSUSE Aeon is the future of Linux"
 type: "post"
 ---

 # Introduction

-openSUSE MicroOS Desktop provides the Chromebook experience, on Linux.
+openSUSE Aeon provides the Chromebook experience, on Linux.

 - Get all of your apps in one place
 - Work without interruption, as updates occur in the background